The mission of the PlasmaPy Project is to foster the creation of an open source Python ecosystem for plasma research and education.

 Acknowledgments

-Ongoing development of PlasmaPy is supported by the U.S. National Science Foundation, with many contributions from the broader plasma physics and open source communities.
-Past development of PlasmaPy has been supported by the U.S. Department of Energy, the Smithsonian Institution, NASA, and Google Summer of Code.
+Development of PlasmaPy has been supported by the U.S. National Science Foundation, the U.S. Department of Energy, the Smithsonian Institution, NASA, and Google Summer of Code, with many contributions from the broader plasma physics and open source communities.